operand/agency/README.md

     ...
 ```

-This method is called when an operator attempts to invoke an action that has
+This method is called when an agent attempts to invoke an action that has been
-been marked as `ACCESS_REQUESTED`.
-Your method should inspect the
+marked as `ACCESS_REQUESTED`.
+Your method should inspect the `proposed_message`
-`proposed_message` and return a boolean indicating whether or not to permit the
+and return a boolean indicating whether or not to permit the action.
-action.

 You can use this approach to protect against dangerous actions being taken.
 For
 example if you allow terminal access, you may want to review commands before